Macro-App/docs.powerkeys.net/content/docs/folder/state.md

 Returns:

-- `any`: The value of the key in the state.
+- The value of the key in the state, or `null` if the key does not exist.

 ```javascript
 // Will get the value of the key 'myKey'